Do YOU Need a Universal Studios Japan Express Pass?

 That’s pretty much everything I want to go on!
 I’d only need an Express Pass that covers Flight of the Hippogriff™ and Yoshi’s Adventure – but, as I said, it is a gamble – and there’s the Super Nintendo World™ entry thing again!

-7. Are you Travelling with Little Kids?
+7. Are you Traveling with Little Kids?

-Most of the rides associated with the Express Passes are the big thrill rides that little kids aren’t going to be able to ride, and it’s essential to check the height requirements for any tweens before you buy passes to make sure they are tall enough to ride all the included rides.
+Most of the rides associated with the Express Passes are the big thrill rides that little kids aren’t going to be able to ride, so you probably won’t need an Express Pass – unless they want to go into Super Nintendo World™ and you can’t buy the Klook pass.

-Ones to check carefully include Hollywood Dream, The Flying Dinosaur and Harry Potter and the Forbidden Journey™ as those have the taller requirements
+It’s essential to check the height requirements for any tweens before you buy passes to make sure they are tall enough to ride all the included rides.
+Ones to check carefully include Hollywood Dream, The Flying Dinosaur, and Harry Potter and the Forbidden Journey™ as those have the taller requirements

 Many of the rides also require smaller kids to be with an adult or older child.

-Find the list of line requirements here..
+Find the list of line requirements here.

 Queuing with Little Kids